Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Methods

 \subsection{Correlation analysis}

+Compiled data is visualized to observe trends and the monotonicity of relationships is quantified using Spearman rank\cite{spearman1961proof} correlation coefficient, $\rho$.
+The Spearman correlation presents the null hypothesis that there is no correlation between an input (predictor) variable and the output, and returns $-1<\rho<1$ indicating whether a monotonic correlation exists, and whether it is negative or positive, respectively.
+A significance p$<0.05$ indicates confidence in rejecting the null hypothesis of the data originating from an uncorrelated dataset (more precisely, from a dataset that is less well correlated than indicated by the magnitude of $\rho$).
+Spearman correlation is used given the non-normal distribution of all predictor variables, and the desire to not impose a linear relationship between the inputs and stiffness \cite{everitt2010cambridge}.
+Further discussion of the statistical distribution of the predictor variables is given in Sec.
+4 of the ESI.

-Compiled data is visualized to observe trends and the monotonicity of relationships is quantified using Spearman rank correlation coefficients, $\rho$ \cite{spearman1961proof}.
-The Spearman correlation is executed via MATLAB and is applied between preparation conditions (cure temperature, time) and within subgroups of individual test methods in order to isolate possible origins of stiffness discrepancies.
-While $\rho$ provides indication of how \textit{monotonic} the relation between two inputs is ($0.3\leq|\rho|<0.6$: Fair, $0.6\leq|\rho|<0.8$: Moderate, $0.8\leq|\rho|<1$: Very strong, $|\rho|=1$: Perfect\cite{akoglu2018user}), it does indicate the \textit{magnitude} or linearity of an effect.
+The correlation is executed via MATLAB 2023 and is applied between preparation conditions (cure temperature, time) and within subgroups of individual test methods in order to isolate where monotonicity might hold internal to a test method, but not within the entire population.
+While $\rho$ provides indication of how \textit{monotonic} the relation between two inputs is ($0.3\leq|\rho|<0.6$: Fair, $0.6\leq|\rho|<0.8$: Moderate, $0.8\leq|\rho|<1$: Very strong, $|\rho|=1$: Perfect\cite{akoglu2018user}), it does not indicate the \textit{magnitude} or \textit{linearity} of an effect.